svmtejas84/Aegis-I/README.md

 # AEGIS - Advanced Emergency Guidance and Incident System

-A consolidated emergency response platform with real-time incident reporting, live maps, alert broadcasts, and admin controls.
+Unified emergency response platform with real-time incident reporting, live maps, alert broadcasts (with end/deactivate), and admin controls.
 The current build runs a unified frontend plus the backend API.

 ## Table of Contents